 Children and staff alike are only allowed near the water (from the jetty onwards) if they are wearing a properly fitted buoyancy aid.
 Buoyancy aids will keep a person completely afloat until they are attended to, regardless of whether they can swim or not.
 If your child has any concerns over being on the water, let us know beforehand and we will make sure that both you and they are reassured and communicated with accordingly.

 Yes.
 We require written confirmation from the child’s parents / guardian so that we can sign them out at the end of the day.

 What if my child has an injury prior to coming to CYE and cannot participate in any activities?

-If it’s a residential stay (school group, summer camp, Get Active etc), they will still benefit hugely from being away with their friends.
+If it’s a residential stay they will still benefit hugely from being away with their friends.
 We will accommodate them as much as possible to ensure that they still get the full CYE experience.
 For example, a child with an arm in plaster might accompany one of the instructors in a Safety boat for the afternoon.

-If your child is on a specific sailing or paddling course and their injury means they cannot participate, please call us to discuss the options (this would be covered by your own accident insurance if applicable – call us for further details)
+If your child is on a specific sailing or paddling course and their injury means they cannot participate, please call us to discuss the options (most likely we'll offer for you to defer their place to another course)

 Can my child share a cabin with their friend?

 Probably.
 You will be asked on your application form if your child would like to share a cabin with anyone in particular.
 In all cases we will try to accommodate all requests but ultimately cannot guarantee this.